-- .1 The echo due to a test reference target with a relative speed of 20 knots and on a collision course with own ship shall be fed into the ARPA.
-A zone shall be previously adjusted to be at a range of 10 nautical miles encompassing the bearing of the target and shall not include a clutter area.
+- .1 The echo due to a test reference target with a relative speed of 20 knots and on a collision course with own ship shall be fed into the ATA.
+The guard zones shall be previously adjusted to be at a range of 10 nautical miles encompassing the bearing of the target and shall not include a clutter area.
 The target shall be initially at a range of not less than 11 nautical miles.
 The target shall follow a constant course until it reaches a range of 8 nautical miles.
-The test shall be repeated with the zone adjusted to a range of 2,5 nautical miles with initial and final ranges of the target of approximately 3 nautical miles and 1,5 nautical miles respectively. - .2 The operation of the zone shall be observed for an extended period. - .3 All zones ((3.3.5.2) guard, (3.3.5.3) acquisition, (3.3.5.4) combined) provided shall be checked. - .4 The operating manual shall be checked for the inclusion of information relating to the requirements of 3.3.5.
+The test shall be repeated with the zone adjusted to a range of 2,5 nautical miles with initial and final ranges of the target of approximately 3 nautical miles and 1,5 nautical miles respectively. - .2 The operation of the zone shall be observed for an extended period. - .3 The operating manual shall be checked for the inclusion of information relating to the requirements of 3.3.5.